Family of jockey Bunny Cox settle dispute over inheritance

 The late Mr Cox had appointed three executors of his estate, one of whom was his wife.

-Anthony Toomey was later appointed by the court as administrator following the death of Chetwin Cox, one of the other two executors, and illness of the other, James Smith.
+Anthony Coomey was later appointed by the court as administrator following the death of Chetwin Cox, one of the other two executors, and illness of the other, James Smith.

 The administrator sought orders setting aside a deed of transfer of March 18th 2005, made between the late Mr Cox and his wife.